IreneKilgannon/pands-project/README.md

 _Normal Distribution_

 It is worth investigating to see if the species of the flower is affecting the shape of the curve.
-Rather than create a plot for each of the variables by coding each of the variables seperately (as I did above), I wrote function to plot each of the variables in the data set by looping through any column whose datatype is either integer or float.
+Rather than create a plot for each of the variables by coding each of the variables separately (as I did above), I wrote function to plot each of the variables in the data set by looping through any column whose datatype is either integer or float.
 The histograms were created using a [seaborn histplot]().
 Seaborn's hue parameter makes it very easy to differentiate the data by a categorical variable, which in this case is species.
 Hue is an optional argument for the function.
-The plotted function will create the histograms created above but as individual histograms and not as the figure, axes plot created above.
+The plotted function will create the histograms created above but as individual histograms and not as the [figure, axes plot](https://stackoverflow.com/questions/5575451/difference-between-axes-and-axis-in-matplotlib) created above.

 ```python
 # To plot the histograms created previously using the plotting module.